-Automatic Trip Indicator (Item 4) The AUTOMATIC TRIP indicator is provided as standard equipment on all of the K4 incruit presides to denote the operation of the solid-state trip device and the open fuse trip device on type LKD circuit breakers.
-This previous has a considerable trip device and inclination only and loses not prevent the circuit breaker reclosing.
+The AUTOMATIC TRIP indicator is provided as standard equipment on all of the LK circuit breakers to denote the operation of the solid-state trip device and the open fuse trip device on type LKD circuit breakers.
+This device is an indicator only and does not prevent the circuit breaker reclosing.
 The indicator drops down from the top of the recess of the front cover plate to expose the word RESET.
 After any outage which results in an operation of the automatic trip indicator, the operator should investigate the cause of tripping prior to resetting the indicator and subsequent reclosing of the circuit breaker.
-The automatic trip indicator should here tress by pushing it upward into its normal latched position.
-See page 8 for optional automatic trip micropart latend.
+The automatic trip indicator should be reset by pushing it upward into its normal latched position.
+See page 8 for optional automatic trip mechanical lockout.